-The Career Planning and Internship Office located in the Learning Center helps students find open work study positions, advise students on other student employment options available on campus, assist students on how to present in a professional manner when searching for a job and/or when employed, provide skills and tips on how students can build their transferable skills and act as a liaison between student and supervisors.
+The Career Planning Coordinator helps students find open work study positions, advise students on other student employment options available on campus, assist students on how to present in a professional manner when searching for a job and/or when employed, provide skills and tips on how students can build their transferable skills and act as a liaison between student and supervisors.
 For more information on the types of work study see Work Program information in the Financial Aid section of this catalog.

 Peer tutoring is available free of charge to all students for each course offered by UMFK.
 Study group sessions may be organized upon request.
-Appointments may be made online or in person at the Learning Center 207- 834-7530.
+Appointments may be made online or in person at the Student Success Center 207- 834-7530.

-The courses: ASP 050 College Reading, ASP 060 Introductory Writing, ASP 070 College Mathematics, and ASP 110 Math Applications are designed to help students strengthen their basic skills so they may be successful in college-level courses.
+The courses: ASP 101 College Reading and Writing and ASP 110 Math Applications are designed to help students strengthen their basic skills so they may be successful in college-level courses.
 Students are directed to these courses based on the results of the Accuplacer® placement exams taken prior to their first semester in a degree program at UMFK.
-NOTE: Courses numbered below the 100 level do not earn degree credit.

 UMFK strives to assure that entering students are successful in their college career.
 This begins with an assessment of fundamental skills in reading, writing and mathematics.
 All newly-admitted students must demonstrate minimum proficiency in writing, reading and mathematics.
 Students who do not meet minimum proficiency will be required to take the Accuplacer® Placement Test in reading, writing, and mathematics prior to registering for classes in the first semester.
 Minimum proficiency may be demonstrated as follows: